-International Alert, ISS and OXFAM organised a conference on "Aid effectiveness in Fragile and Conflict-affected Contexts: the New Deal Framework and Citizens’ Security" on 29th and 30th May 2012 in Addis Ababa.
+International Alert, ISS and Oxfam organised a conference on 'Aid effectiveness in Fragile and Conflict-affected Contexts: the New Deal Framework and Citizens’ Security' on 29-30 May 2012 in Addis Ababa.

 The overall objective of the conference is to shape the debate and develop a shared view on aid effectiveness in fragile contexts and assess the implication of the New Deal as a framework for improving the security and prosperity of citizens in the five pilot countries of Africa: DRC (Democratic Republic of Congo), CAR (Central African Republic), Liberia, Sierra Leone and South Sudan.
 Further, to explore how the AUC (African Union Commission) and RECs (Regional Economic Communities) can contribute in the successful implementation of the framework and the challenges of development partners in these processes.